alejandromizrahi/alejandromizrahi.github.io/index.md

 Email: alejandro.mizrahi [at] tse-fr [dot] edu

 ## Work in progress
- 1. Solar Energy Expansion on Agricultural Land
+ 1. Solar Energy Expansion on Agricultural Land: Evidence from Spain
+ 2. How Efficient are Energy Efficiency Markets?
+Evidence from the Victoria Energy Upgrades

 ## Publications
  1. [Measuring the Impact of Time-of-Use Pricing on Electricity Consumption: Evidence from Spain](https://www.sciencedirect.com/science/article/abs/pii/S0095069623001195), with Jacint Enrich, Ruoyi Li, and Mar Reguant, *Journal of Environmental Economics and Management*, Volume 123, January 2024, 102901.